Charging Points API (DOT-NL)

 Push

-.
+, only provided elements are updated.
 Only for tariffs is it possible to delete objects with a DELETE

 .